cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/blog/podsnwreck.md

 Then came the war which we were lucky to have livestreamed by our favorite streamer, [Mordzors](https://twitch.tv/mordzors).
 Pods and Wreck was a blast from start to finish!

-We can't thank our podcast friends enough for joining us and hyping us on their shows.
+We can't thank our podcast friends enough for joining us and hyping us on their shows: